-Mr. Saunders moved that due to the unique characteristics of the site and the project, the Board waive the requirement for a landscape plan, seconded by Ms. Perry and VOTED, 5 yeas - unanimous, motion passes.
+Mr. Saunders moved that based on review of the minor change to the Route One Design Standards, the Board waives the reading of the Route One Design Standards, seconded by Mr. Auclair and VOTED, 5 yeas - unanimous, motion carries.

-The Board reviewed the proposed findings of fact and made changes.
-Mr. Saunders moved that the Board adopt the findings of fact as amended, seconded by Mr. Auclair and VOTED, 5 yeas, unanimous - motion caries.
+Mr. Saunders moved to adopt the findings of fact as amended, seconded by Mr. Auclair and VOTED, 5 yeas - unanimous, motion carries.

-Chapter 229 Site Plan Review - Section 10: Approval Standards and Criteria: The following criteria shall be used by the Planning Board in reviewing applications for site plan review and shall serve as minimum requirements for approval of the application.
+Chapter 229 - Site Plan Review, Section 10: Approval Standards and Criteria: The following criteria shall be used by the Planning Board in reviewing applications for site plan review and shall serve as minimum requirements for approval of the application.
 The application shall be approved unless the Planning Board determines that the applicant has failed to meet one or more of these standards.
 In all instances, the burden of proof shall be on the applicant who must produce evidence sufficient to warrant a finding that all applicable criteria have been met.

 A. Utilization of the Site: Utilization of the Site - The plan for the development, including buildings, lots, and support facilities, must reflect the natural capabilities of the site to support development.
 Environmentally sensitive areas, including but not limited to, wetlands, steep slopes, floodplains, significant wildlife habitats, fisheries, scenic areas, habitat for rare and endangered plants and animals, unique natural communities and natural areas, and sand and gravel aquifers must be maintained and preserved to the maximum extent.
 The development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.

-There are no known environmentally sensitive areas on the parcel.
-The site is not located within habitat for rare and endangered plants and animals, or significant wildlife or fisheries habitat.
+The proposed development of an office building on an approved subdivision lot is an appropriate utilization of the site.
+There are letters on file from State agencies that were provided during the subdivision review process in 2015 that show there are no wildlife habitats.
 Based on the above findings of fact, the Board finds the standards of this section have been met.